 - Also, your Environment Waikato rates (if applicable)

 - ID - Community Services or Gold Card

 Note: If someone else will be attending the appointment on your behalf, please ensure they bring a copy of the Power of Attorney giving them permission to represent you.

-My income is over $26,510.
+My income is more than $30,100.
 Will I be eligible for a rates rebate?

-Note: Try the Rates Rebate Entitlement Calculator on the Ministry of Internal Affairs website.
+Note: Try the Rates Rebate Entitlement Calculator on the Department of Internal Affairs website.

 Can I apply for more than one rebate?

 No. Ratepayers are only entitled to one Rates Rebate per rating year.